 In conclusion, truly the best way to avoid and recover from a hangover is hydration and keeping a good balance of snacks and electrolytes onhand.
 Alcohol is known to quickly dehydrate, and if you’re not replacing that hydration in your body, you’re setting yourself up for a hangover from hell.

 IGT Virtual Tasting Host

-San Francisco Bay Area-based wine lover, who has work in the wine industry for years, beginning in NYC for a small import company and a high-end wine store in Manhattan.
+Worked in the wine industry for years in NYC both for a small import company and a high end wine store in Manhattan.